ornellion/100DaysOfCode/OVERVIEW-Round1.md

 Started video walkthrough on using VSCode to build sites locally using HTML and CSS.
 Started working on code for my [RGB Colour Theory Markers](https://codepen.io/ornellion/pen/eYXRPOp) project.

 ### R1D23
-Continuedvideo walkthrough on using VSCode to build sites locally using HTML and CSS.
+Continued video walkthrough on using VSCode to build sites locally using HTML and CSS.
+Continued working on code for my [RGB Colour Theory Markers](https://codepen.io/ornellion/pen/eYXRPOp) project.

+### R1D24
+Completed video walkthrough on using VSCode to build first HTML/CSS project and the Beyond Basics video.
 Continued working on code for my [RGB Colour Theory Markers](https://codepen.io/ornellion/pen/eYXRPOp) project.